 - Death record retrievals such as death certificates and obituary search

 - Miscellaneous public record retrieval

 - Real estate records, property ownership reports

-Other key data points confirm such things as membership in various organizations, political affiliations, ethnic profile and religion.
+Other key data points confirm membership in various organizations, political affiliations, ethnic profiles, and religions.
 However, these cannot be used in making a hiring decision.

 In some cases, screening companies may go further than merely pulling reports.
 Additional steps may include a drug test and speaking with personal references.
 In cases where the person may be working with children, the company may conduct a sex offender registry search.
 Of course, if someone is applying for a position in the military, a military service history check will be necessary.

 The cost of reports and verification services varies widely.
 You will need to contact the provider directly to get pricing information.
 Usually, pricing will be either a subscription model (with monthly or annual charges) or fixed pricing.
 Some companies offer a “pay per report” option as well.
 Be sure to understand the cost and fees involved before purchasing.
 If you are working with a private eye, get a quote upfront for all fees.

 Retired Service Providers

 - KnowX – The KnowX.com portal retired on July 31, 2017.